GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 after being decontaminated in lab.

 **Lessons learned:** When filtering virus, if the filter gets too clogged with cells or other debris, it can be hard to apply enough pressure to filter the virus.
-If this happens, you can transfer the remaining virus to filter back into a separate tube, and use a second syringe.
+If this happens, you can carefully transfer the remaining virus to filter back into a separate tube, and use a second syringe to complete the filtration.
 Do not apply more force than you can control.